910-824-7360

 info@nccivilwarcenter.org

 This ambrotype of John Ward dates between 1861 and 1862.
-Born circa 1831, he was a carpenter from the Sugar Grove/Cove Creek section of Watauga County.
+Born circa 1831, Ward was a carpenter from the Sugar Grove/Cove Creek section of Watauga County.
 He enlisted as a Corporal in Co.
-E, 37th Regiment, NC Infantry, Confederate Army on September 18, 1861 and was later promoted to Full Sergeant (ultimately reduced to ranks as a Private).
-He was wounded at Gaines’ Mill, VA on June 27, 1862 and died of those wounds on July 6, 1862.
+E, 37th Regiment, NC Infantry, Confederate Army on September 18, 1861 and was later promoted to Full Sergeant.
+Ward was wounded at Gaines’ Mill, VA on June 27, 1862 and died of those wounds on July 6, 1862.
 He was never married.
-He was a great-grandson of early settlers Benjamin Ward and Cutliff Harmon.
-He was a first cousin to two of my 3x great-grandparents, Rilda Hicks Presnell and Calvin Ward, and a second cousin to my great, great-grandfather, Carroll Harmon.

 Pin It on Pinterest